wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    The entries in the ADD list are ordered.
-An authoritative nameserver SHOULD insert the records in the order listed when filling the response packet.
-This is to allow the operator to express a preference in case all the records to not fit.
-The TTL of the
+An authoritative nameserver SHOULD insert the records in the order listed when filling the